 Drain water recovery units are made up of coiled tubes wrapped around drain pipes.
 These coiled tubes work to capture heat from wastewater as it leaves your home.
 They then return the heat to your hot water system which reduces the energy required to provide hot water to your home.

 The best thing about drain water heat recovery systems is that they will work well with all types of water heaters including tankless and solar water heaters.
 Once installed, hot water from your showers, bathtubs, sinks, dishwashers, and washing machines can be recovered.
-Most drain water recovery units can store recovered heat for future use – just be sure to ask your plumbing contractor about the unit’s storage capacity.
+Most drain water recovery units can store recovered heat for future use.
+Be sure to ask your plumbing contractor about the unit’s storage capacity!
 A unit without storage capacity will only have useful energy during the simultaneous flow of cold water and heated drain water, like while showering.

 Storage VS Non-Storage